Yumbe District: Population

-Yumbe is the only district in the country with a mainly Muslim population (76%), which is a big exception for Uganda (85% of Ugandans are Christians).
+Yumbe is the only district in the country with a mainly Muslim majority population (76%), which is an exception for a Ugandan district, where 85% of the population is Christians.
 The fertility rate in the district is high (7.5).

 In 1991, the national population census estimated the district population at about 99,800.
 The 2002 national census estimated the population of the district at about 251,800 inhabitants.
 The annual population growth rate in Yumbe District was calculated at 8.2%.
 It was estimated that the population of Yumbe District in 2012 was approximately 545,500.